 Severe aplastic anemia

 For people with severe aplastic anemia that hasn’t been helped by immunosuppressive therapy, it may take up to 16 weeks of Promacta use for the medication to increase blood counts.
-This is according to studies.
+This is according to clinical trials.
 The 16-week time frame includes dosage adjustments.

-You should take Promacta according to your doctor’s or healthcare provider’s instructions.
+You should take Promacta according to your doctor’s or healthcare professional’s instructions.

 Promacta comes in two forms.
 One is a tablet that you swallow.
-The other is a packet of powder that you’ll mix with water to create a suspension (liquid).
-The suspension is to be used with an oral syringe.
+The other is a powder that you’ll mix with water to create a suspension (liquid).
+You take the suspension using an oral syringe.

 When to take

-You’ll take Promacta once a day on an empty stomach (1 hour before or 2 hours after a meal).
+You’ll take Promacta once per day on an empty stomach (without food) or with food that is low in calcium.

-It’s also important to take Promacta at least 2 hours before or 4 hours after consuming:
+It’s also important to take Promacta at least 2 hours before or 4 hours after consuming any of the following:

 • foods or drinks that contain a lot of calcium, such as milk, yogurt, cottage cheese, and fortified juice